Publications

 Contributions to Edited Books:

 “Aquinas on the participation of substances in their accidents,” Festschrift for Msgr.
 John Wippel, ed.
 T.S.
-Cory and G. Doolan, (submitted to editors)
+Cory and G. Doolan, 2024.

 “Propositions,” Bloomsbury Companion to Aquinas, eds.
 John Haldane and John O’Callaghan, submitted to editors.